 Click Back to make changes or click Finish to complete the installation.

-Note: The Traffic Manager settings shown here are replicated on the System > Traffic Managers page once you have completed initial configuration.
+The Traffic Manager settings shown here are replicated on the System > Traffic Managers page after you have completed initial configuration.

-After clicking the Finish button, status message appear as the Traffic Manager is being configured.
+After clicking the Finish button, a status message appears while the Traffic Manager is configured.